fetchyfox/jr-react-dev-exercise/README.md

+# About Us
+FetchyFox is creating the next generation of e-commerce platform for airports.
+Our first product on this platform is a mobile-ordering service that offers gate delivery to travelers in the airport.
+Learn more here: https://www.fetchyfox.com/

 # React Frontend Coding Exercise
 You will be designing a responsive web app that allows a user to put together a food order and then view it in a shopping cart.
 If you’ve made any online purchases then this flow should be familiar.